-Its inspirations are varied: you'll spot flashes of Metro, BioShock, Nier: Automata and Stalker in its art and gameplay footage, while the world is a product of both Russian sci-fi and the experiences of the dev team, some of whom grew up in Russia.
+Its inspirations are varied: you'll spot flashes of Metro, BioShock, Nier: Automata and Stalker in its art and gameplay, while the world is a product of both Russian sci-fi and the experiences of the Mundfish dev team, some of whom grew up in Russia.
 But what do you actually get when you mix all of those influences together?
 Here's everything we know about Atomic Heart.

-Developer Mundfish hasn't revealed a release date, but the game's website said a beta version was due towards the end of 2019.
-We're now into 2020 and the game's Steam page has shifted to listing the release as "TBA."
+Developer Mundfish hasn't revealed a release date.
+The Atomic Heart website said a beta version was due towards the end of 2019, but the Steam page then shifted to listing the release as "TBA."
+It'll be a day one release for Xbox Game Pass, and hopefully Game Pass for PC too.

 What's the story?
 The premise?

 Robots have been mass-produced to help with agriculture, defence, timber production and simple household chores—and now they're starting to rebel.
-You're a mentally-unstable KGB special agent called P-3, and the government has sent you to investigate a manufacturing facility that's fallen silent.
+You play Major Nechaev, a mentally unstable KGB special agent codenamed P-3, and the government has sent you to investigate a manufacturing facility that's fallen silent.

 On arrival it's clear that everything is, to put it mildly, royally fucked.
-Robots are out of control, once-dead creatures walk again, and traps are set to ensnare any who enter.
+Robots are out of control, once-dead creatures walk again, and traps have been set to ensnare any who enter.
 It's your job to find out what's happened and put an end to the chaos.

 Somewhere between the murdering and madness is a love story, although we don't know how big a part it will play.